Warning

 Local conda channel

-In order to get your own (local) conda channel, all you need to do is make sure you have Anaconda installed, as well as the conda-build
+In order to get your own (local) conda channel, all you need to do is make sure you have conda installed, as well as the conda-build

 package.
-This is a package that allows you to make your own packages from within the base environment (use conda deactivate
+This is a package that allows you to make your own packages locally (use conda deactivate

 , until it says base